Information-Based Trading: Deterministic trading time

 \section{Deterministic trading time}

 It will be useful to establish some general principles regarding trading with information.
-As in the previous section, we consider a market where a security is traded that pays a random dividend $X \geq 0$ at a fixed time $T>0$.
+As in the previous section, we consider a market where a single risky security is traded that pays a random dividend $X \geq 0$ at a fixed time $T>0$.
 As before, we take interest rates to be deterministic and we let $\mathbb P$ denote the pricing measure.
 In a more extended treatment we might enter into a discussion of how the pricing measure is determined, but that is not our goal here.

-We look at the situation where there are two traders, a higher-tier trader $A$ who has the information $\mathbb F^A = \{\mathcal F^n_t\}$ generated by $\{\xi^{1:n}_t\}_{t\geq 0}$ at his disposal, and a lower-tier trader $B$ who has the information $\mathbb F^B = \{\mathcal F^m_t\}$ generated by $\{\xi^{1:m}_t\}_{t\geq 0}$ at his disposal, where $n > m$.
+We look at the situation where there are two traders, a higher-tier Trader $A$ who has the information $\mathbb F^A = \{\mathcal F^n_t\}$ generated by $\{\xi^{1:n}_t\}_{t\geq 0}$ at his disposal, and a lower-tier Trader $B$ who has the information $\mathbb F^B = \{\mathcal F^m_t\}$ generated by $\{\xi^{1:m}_t\}_{t\geq 0}$ at his disposal, where $n > m$.
 Then clearly at each time $t$ we have $\mathcal F^B_t \subset \mathcal F^A_t$, reflecting the fact that the higher-tier trader has more information at his disposal than his lower-tier counterparty.
 Equivalently, we say that the filtration $\mathbb F^A$ is finer than the filtration $\mathbb F^B$ and that $\mathbb F^B$ is courser than $\mathbb F^A$.
+The key point is that at the outset of the trading the traders have identical information and identical beliefs, both embodied in $\mathbb P$.
+After time $0$ and up to time $T$ the traders gain information and make prices based on this information in such a way that the information gained by Trader $B$ is always a subset of the information gained by Trader $A$.

 Let us assume that the market conventions are such that traders make prices with a fixed multiplicative spread.
 We refer to the information-based price $S_t$ computed by a given trader at time $t$ as his mid-price at that time.
 The spread factor $\phi$ is taken to be a fixed real number that is strictly greater than unity.
 Then the trader's offer price (the price at which he is willing to sell the asset) will be $\phi S_t$, and his bid price (the price he is willing to buy the asset at) will be $\phi^{-1} S_t$.

 The so-called bid-offer (or bid-ask) spread is then given by $(\phi - \phi^{-1}) S_t$.
 The discussion can be easily adjusted to accommodate the case of a fixed additive spread, but we shall leave that to the reader and stick with multiplicative spreads here.
 The mid-price is then given by the geometric mean of the bid price and the offer price.